ggayliye/NeuroRobotics/README.md

 ## Action Items on Sep 3rd, 2026:
 - 1) Read and be familiar with the EGG at webpage https://www.egg.rehab/ including published and in-review academic papers (3 of them) .
 - 2) Be Familar with qi protocol charging (we won't be using it).
-- 3) Do research on "2-metal pads charging method" that we'll be using.
+- 3) Do research on "2-metal pads charging method"/ "Magnetic Pogo Pin Charger/Connector" that we'll be using.
 How to source, costs, etc.?
 Think about structural testing options.
 - 4) Read and analize database flow.

+All action items are completed by Sep 11th.